jeremymv2/launch-chef-in-kubernetes/README.md

 # launch-chef-in-kubernetes

-Launch Habitat Docker images of Chef Server in Kubernetes
+Launch Habitat Docker images of Chef Server as a Kubernetes Deployment

-Note: This is definitely a work in progress and may change completely as I learn more about Kubernetes.
+Note: This is definitely a work in progress and likely will change as I learn more about Kubernetes.

 ## Create a cluster